bewest/insulaudit/README.markdown

 > equals in power, while the strong do what they can and
 > the weak suffer what they must.

-When vendors offering medical equipment fail to offer safe therapy to satisfy their own priorities, it's time to put on the
+When vendors offering medical equipment put their own priorities ahead of safe therapy, and then prevent access to making it safer, it's time to put on the
 [black hat for science](https://github.com/bewest/insulaudit/blob/master/pcap/andy/zero.py).

 # How to run